Raketeros

+Raketeros is a 2013 Filipino comedy film directed by Randy Santiago from a screenplay he co-wrote with Woodrow Serafin and Dennis Padilla, who co-developed the story concept with Santiago.
+Starring Herbert Bautista, Dennis Padilla, Long Mejia, Andrew E., and Ogie Alcasid, the story follows five friends who are in trouble while they are looking for a luxurious dress that they lost after their party the night before.

+Produced by Heaven's Best Entertainment and distributed by ABS-CBN Film Productions, the film was theatrically released on August 7, 2013, as a feature presentation for the latter entity's 20th anniversary.

 Plot

 Berto (Herbert Bautista), who works as a lineman in a cable company and lives with his only daughter Danica (Eula Caballero); Mando (Dennis Padilla), a billiards player who is estranged with his daughter Lyka (Karen Reyes); Julio (Ogie Alcasid), a part-time singer; and Andoy (Andrew E) a ‘religious priest’, was invited by their wealthy haciendero friend Don Miguel (Joey Marquez) for the 18th birthday of his daughter Juicy (Tippy Dos Santos).
-Don Miguel tasked his driver Mulong (Long Mejia) to fetch his friends, as well as to bring Juicy's birthday gown which was designed and made in Paris, France.
-The gown is estimated to cost $ 50,000 or PHP.
-2, 000, 000.
+Don Miguel tasked his driver, Mulong (Long Mejia), to fetch his friends, as well as to bring Juicy's birthday gown, which was designed and made in Paris, France.
+The gown is estimated to cost $50,000 or ₱2,000,000.
 Mulong first fetched Berto after he was almost killed after being seduced by a woman.
 Berto didn't know that Mulong has a huge feelings for him.
 They then went to Mando and saved him from a group of men after Mando won PHP.
 1,000,000 in a billiards contest.
 They went next to Julio in a funeral and to Andoy.